+The benefits you elect apply to both you and any dependents you enroll.
 You cannot elect coverage for your dependents only.
 You must elect coverage for yourself in order to elect coverage for your dependents.
-When you have questions about your benefits, contact the Fund at (800) 419-4373.
+When you have questions about your benefit options, contact the Fund at (833) 637-3519.